 In the end, it doesn’t really matter.
 Likability is of no importance.
 Holly is flawed and fascinating, and I can’t help but care what happens to her.
 Sorry to break it to the movie fans but the narrator is presumably gay and there is no love story except the platonic kind.
 Hollywood’s tidy endings are pure fantasy.
 I much prefer the gritty, realist version of the story in Capote’s making.

-1. Join the Cuppa Tea Book Club group on Goodreads, where there are discussion threads for each book, with no deadlines.
-Please jump in on any thread at any time and share your thoughts.
+Join my Cuppa Tea Book Club group on Goodreads, and let me know your thoughts on Breakfast at Tiffany’s.
+There are discussion threads for every book pick with no deadlines, so please jump in on any conversation at any time.